R-chard/upkeep/README.md

+UpKeep was my team's submission for Hex Cambridge 2021

 ## Inspiration:
 We took our inspiration from the problems of owners of small businesses that were adversely affected during the covid-19 process and from other donation tools in the ecosystem.
 We worked to bring a different perspective to the shortcomings of the ecosystem and to make then donation process more motivating.